singularityhub/singularity-hpc/paper/paper.md

 performance computing communities.

 While the Singularity software is currently popular for running containers on HPC, it might not always be that way.
-Although LMOD [@McLay2011-wu] is the most popular module system currently, there are several older versions such as environment modules [@environment_modules] and cmod [@noauthor_undated-jo] that could be supported on user request, and it could be the case that new module systems arise.
+For modules, shpc offers support for each of LMOD [@McLay2011-wu] and environment modules [@environment_modules].
+Older module software (e.g., cmod [@noauthor_undated-jo]) are currently not supported, but could be supported on user request.
+It could also be the case that new module systems arise.
 For this reason, Singularity Registry HPC is designed in a modular fashion.
 There is already support for containers served in a traditional registry like Docker Hub, or served as GitHub releases generated by Singularity Deploy [@noauthor_undated-ok],